mahoney1/docs/commercialpaper-query-tutorial.md

     - a `queryHist` function that gets the history of a Commercial paper instance and
     - a `queryOwner` function that gets the list of Commercial Papers owned by an organization (provided as a parameter to the query function).

-Next up, we'll test the new application client from a terminal window.
+Next up, we'll test the new application client from a terminal window in Digibank's application folder (it does not matter whether we test from Magnetocorp or DigiBank in this example - we should say the same data on the ledger from either application client :-).

 ## Step 5.
 Perform transactions 'issue', 'buy' and 'redeem' to update the ledger